Zivko992/Portfolio-app-design/README.md

 # Portfolio-app-design
 Simple design with prototype done in Adobe Xd for a mobile application showing user portfolios.

-Done while learning modern UI/UX design and Adobe Xd.
+Done while testing usage of Adobe Xd in modern UI/UX design.

 ## Main page